N44L1/tsoha-beer/README.md

 - Work on possibly adding more features if I can come up with some
 - Document the code more in depth and unify the style of code removing redundancy
 - Work on the look and feel of the site as currently it is bare html

+Usage instructions:
+- Clone the repository
+- Create a .env file and define the contents of it as follows DATABASE_URL=<location of your database>
+    SECRET_KEY=<your secret key>
+- Next activate the virtual environment and install all necessary python modules with: python3 -m venv venv source venv/bin/activate pip install -r ./requirements.txt
+- Define the schema for the database using the schema in the repo with psql < schema.sql
+- Run the application with
+    flask run
+You will find the application on localhost:5000 in your browser